deanpatel2/deanpatel2.github.io/work.md

 I recently began this role.
 In general, my main responsibilities include:

 - Assisting in web integration of analytical insights and visualizations.
-- Creating data dashboarding visualization of key insights to be listed on a new website for the organization
+- Creating data dashboarding visualizations in Tableau of key insights to be listed on a new website for the organization
-- Initiating sentiment analysis on textual feedback from venture surveys
+- Performing sentiment analysis on textual feedback from venture surveys to reveal trends in venture early stages
-- Interacting with Salesforce API; specifics unknown
+- Interacting with Salesforce API; specifics still unknown

 ### GlobalIDs
 #### Data Science Intern